abenkoula71/indian-food-react/README.md

 It correctly bundls React in producono
 Your app is read to behu.o/ate-rc-ap/docdeplyment) forme **Note: ths is  -wayoperation.
 Once yoconfiguriochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
-Istead, it will copy al the cfiurationfileand teransitive depeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
+Istead, it will copy al the cfiurationfileand teransitivedepeecie (webpak, Babel,ESL int,et right intoyour project so you have full control over them.
 All of the commands excet `ejet` wil still wrk, but they ill pont to the copied scrips so yu can twak them.
 At hs point